Hyperthyroidism in Cats

 So what do you do if you suspect your cat is hyperthyroid?
 Contact your veterinarian.
 She/he can run some simple tests to determine if your cat has this disorder.

 - Chemistry tests to evaluate kidney, liver, and pancreatic function, as well as sugar levels

 - A complete blood count to rule out blood-related conditions

 - Electrolyte tests to ensure your cat is neither dehydrated nor suffering from an electrolyte imbalance

-- A thyroid test, which determines if the thyroid gland is producing too much thyroid hormone
+- One or more thyroid tests, which determines if the thyroid gland is producing too much thyroid hormone

 - A urinalysis to rule out urinary tract infection and to evaluate the ability of the kidneys to concentrate urine